marvinkreis/guut/templates/debug_prompt.md

 Make sure to import all necessary functions.
 You can assume that all python files we give you are in the root directory, and the mutant is in the "mutant" directory.

 # Python Debugger (pdb)

-- Comments are not allowed in the debugger script.
 - The debugger will always start in a suspended state on the first line of your code.
 - Available debugger commands are:
     - break: